-Referring to the circuit diagram of the line follower vehicle below, we can see two op amps configured as window compartaors.
+Referring to the circuit diagram of the line follower robot vehicle below, we can see two op amps from the IC LM324 configured as window compartaors.

 The upper op amp is wired to control the upper threshold limit, while the lower op amp is connected to control the lower threshold limit.

 The inverting input of op amp A1 and non-inverting input of op amp A2 are clamped with fixed reference voltage